Mazda CX-5: North America

-For the 2014 model year, an optional 2.5-liter four-cylinder Skyactiv petrol engine was introduced to address the main criticism of the CX-5.
-It is rated at 184 hp and 185 lbft, with EPA MPG ratings of 25/32 (FWD), 24/30 (AWD).
+For the 2014 model year, an optional 2.5-litre four-cylinder Skyactiv petrol engine was introduced to address the main criticism of the CX-5, lack of power.
+It is rated at 184 hp and 185 lbft, with EPA MPG ratings of 25 and 32 mpgus for the front-wheel drive model, decreasing to 24 and 30 mpgus with all-wheel drive.
 Only the six-speed automatic transmission is available for this engine, which is standard on the Touring and Grand Touring trim levels.
 The base Sport trim level is still offered with the 2.0 L engine.
 Front-wheel drive and all-wheel drive are offered for all trim levels.

 The 2013 Mazda CX-5 was one of the five finalists for the 2013 Green Car of the Year awarded by the Green Car Journal at the 2012 Los Angeles Auto Show.

-In 2022, Mazda CX-5 was ranked at third place on US News.
-It has sleek, quiet interior with thought-out details and high-quality materials.